Subscription-based services have proven to be successful and popular in a wide range of industries. While the assets under management… Read More

 With a chosen technology in place, financial professionals then must create a solid foundation for their financial planning process.
 Whether or not you are a certified financial professional, you will likely go through a multi-step process to create a financial plan.
 Understanding the scope and resources of each step will help yield a repeatable process.

 Take data gathering for one.
 Only gather and enter your client’s information in a single tool that’s integrated with the rest of your tech stack.
 Many firms even have the client help enter data.
 This frees up time for internal resources and allows clients to access their financial picture.

 Along the same lines, as you build out scenarios for your clients, you have your go-to techniques that you model for clients all the time.
+Client segmentation for financial advisors can go a long way here.
 Whatever it is, you shouldn’t have to reinvent the wheel for every client.

 The efforts to scale really speak to your ability to standardize what you do, how you observe, and what you present.
 If you can unify your methods, then each item can be customized to the client.

 Once you have a solid foundation it’s time to maximize your resources.
 Think about how to expand your tools to document and share processes, ideally through a single platform.

 As your firm and business grows, a well-defined team structure can scale efforts to deliver a financial plan to every client.
 A report from Fidelity about advancing planning efforts also suggests a centralized planning team accelerates efficiency.
 Alternatively, consider segmenting your planners by capability set and specialty, in lieu of a broad team of generalists to enhance expertise.